MobileFlow: A Multimodal LLM For Mobile GUI Agent: Method

-Typically, for large multimodal models, there are two phases of training required.
-The first phase is the visual-language alignment pre-training phase, during which the model learns the inherent connection between visual and textual information, allowing it to produce appropriate textual responses given an image.
-The second phase is the instruction fine-tuning phase, in which the model learns to follow human instructions to complete higher-level tasks such as visual question answering, visual reasoning, and multi-turn dialogue.
-Qwen-VL-Chat, utilizing a vast amount of training data, has undergone these two phases of training and achieved commendable performance in image-text tasks.
-With the outstanding ablility of multilingual image understanding, which is inherited from Qwen-VL-Chat, MobileFlow does not need to undergo large-scale visual-language alignment pre-training again but rather requires lightweight GUI visual language alignment training and GUI instruction fine-tuning training to obtain good GUI Agent capabilities.
+\textbf{GUI Alignment} For large multimodal models, training happens in two phases.
+First is visual-language alignment pre-training, where the model learns to connect images with text for appropriate responses.
+Second is instruction fine-tuning, where it learns to follow instructions for complex tasks like VQA, visual reasoning, and dialogue.
+Qwen-VL-Chat, trained on a lot of data, excels in image-text tasks after these phases.
+MobileFlow, inheriting Qwen-VL-Chat's multilingual image understanding, doesn't need full-scale pre-training but light GUI alignment and fine-tuning for good GUI agent skills.
+This light stage includes four training tasks:

-Here, the lightweight GUI visual language alignment stage includes four types of training tasks: \begin{itemize} \item \textbf{GUI Grounding Task}: The purpose of this task is to help the model establish connections between text and specific areas in an image.
-Given that app pages typically contain rich textual information and various UI designs, incorporating this type of task can enhance the model's spatial understanding of the page. \item \textbf{GUI Referring Task}: Given specific bounding boxes or spatial references in text descriptions (such as upper left, lower right, etc.) or number references (first, last, third on the right, etc.), the model is required to output textual information at those positions.
-The model can understand the content referred to by the text and identify and locate the referent object in the image, which is crucial for a GUI Agent since many users’ actual intentions often include references. \item \textbf{UI Image Question Answering Task}: Here, we use the open-source ScreenQa dataset[28] to familiarize the model with and understand mobile GUI interfaces, transferring its foundational VQA capabilities to GUI-styled page content.
-The ScreenQa dataset contains a diverse range of VQA types, including both the extraction of page information and the inference of page content. \item \textbf{Image Description Task with Object Location}: MobileFlow is required to describe the image in details with the objects' bounding boxes.
-This task further reinforces the model's spatial understanding of GUI pages. \end{itemize}
+\textit{GUI Grounding}: The purpose of this task is to help the model establish connections between text and specific areas in an image.
+Given that app pages typically contain rich textual information and various UI designs, incorporating this type of task can enhance the model's spatial understanding of the page.

+\textit{GUI Referring}: Given specific bounding boxes or spatial references in text descriptions (such as upper left, lower right, etc.) or number references (first, last, third on the right, etc.), the model is required to output textual information at those positions.
+The model can understand the content referred to by the text and identify and locate the referent object in the image, which is crucial for a GUI Agent since many users’ actual intentions often include references.